CeriosTesting/sparta-builder-pattern/README.md

 Now it does not make a difference if we run this test tomorrow or anytime in the future.
 The person always has the same age.
 Future proof Test automation!

-## 8. Be the Director of you Builders
+## 8. Be the Director of your Builders
 We need to do some kind of load test and need to create a big message with around 10.000 unique persons.
 Good luck doing this manually, OK nowadays we have AI, but let's do it in a controlled way.

 - Create a new folder `directors`